fivetran/dbt_hubspot/README.md

 ```

 ### Database Incremental Strategies
-Some of the models (`+hubspot__daily_ticket_history`) in this package are materialized incrementally.
-We have chosen `insert_overwrite` as the default strategy for **BigQuery** and **Databricks** databases, as it is only available for these dbt adapters.
+For models in this package that are materialized incrementally, they are configured to work with the different strategies available to each supported warehouse.

+For **BigQuery** and **Databricks All Purpose Cluster runtime** destinations, we have chosen `insert_overwrite` as the default strategy, which benefits from the partitioning capability.
+> For Databricks SQL Warehouse destinations, models are materialized as tables without support for incremental runs.

 For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen `delete+insert` as the default strategy.

-`insert_overwrite` is our preferred incremental strategy because it will be able to properly handle updates to records that exist outside the immediate incremental window.
-That is, because it leverages partitions, `insert_overwrite` will appropriately update existing rows that have been changed upstream instead of inserting duplicates of them--all without requiring a full table scan.

-`delete+insert` is our second-choice as it resembles `insert_overwrite` but lacks partitions.
-This strategy works most of the time and appropriately handles incremental loads that do not contain changes to past records.
-However, if a past record has been updated and is outside of the incremental window, `delete+insert` will insert a duplicate record. 😱
-> Because of this, we highly recommend that **Snowflake**, **Redshift**, and **Postgres** users periodically run a `--full-refresh` to ensure a high level of data quality and remove any possible duplicates.
+> Regardless of strategy, we recommend that users periodically run a `--full-refresh` to ensure a high level of data quality.

 ## Step 2: Install the package
 Include the following hubspot package version in your `packages.yml` file: